FAQ Guide to Buy/Sell Property in Kiev

 In recent years, the purchase and sale process have gotten more transparent - as the old days of Soviet times which had no concept of private ownership wear off.

-To find out more, please consult our real estate broker specialists.
+To find out more, please consult our real estate agents.

 Below is a brief FAQ regarding purchase process in Ukraine.
 Of course, all questions can not be answered in a FAQ so if you are interested in finding out more or require a